Moduli spaces of 1-dimensional semi-stable sheaves and Strange duality on $\mathbb{P}^2$

-\begin{lemma} For $d\leq 3$, $dim~H^0(\md,\z_d^2(2))=\left( \right)$. \end{lemma} \begin{proof}We can find this result in \cite{nila} or use Proposition 4.1.1 and Theorem 4.4.1 in \cite{yuan} to compute directly. \end{proof}
+\begin{lemma} For $d\leq 3$, $h^0(\md,\z_d^2(2))=\left( \right)$. \end{lemma} \begin{proof}We can find this result in \cite{nila} or use Proposition 4.1.1 and Theorem 4.4.1 in \cite{yuan} to compute directly. \end{proof}

 Let $\mdi$ be the open subscheme of $\md$ parameterzing sheaves with integral supports.
-The following lemma follows from Proposition 3.8, Proposition 3.16 and Remark 4.11 in \cite{yyfifth}. \begin{lemma} The codimension of $\md-\mdi$ is $\geq \min\{d-1,7\}$, for all $d$. \end{lemma} Now we assume $d\geq 4$.
+The following lemma follows from Theorem 4.17, Example 4.18 (1) and Remark 6.3 in \cite{yyfifth}. \begin{lemma} The codimension of $\md\setminus\mdi$ is $\geq \min\{d-1,7\}$, for all $d$. \end{lemma} Now we assume $d\geq 4$.
 Then S-equivalent classes of sheaves with non-integral supports form a subset of codimension $\geq$ 3 in $\md$.

 Recall that there is a unique divisor $D_{\z_d}$ associated to the line bundle $\z_d$.
 We have the following exact sequence.